lad6558/lad6558.github.io/src/blogs/andi_versus_llm.md

 By then, my advantage will be that I have many opinions about what is beautiful, and I am just as foolish as any other human.
 I can even cook tomato and eggs, and today's robots can barely open doors, let alone cook.

-I see my struggle with whether to study machine learning as a battle with the "big model monster."
-I always feel like my battle with the big model monster is similar to Don Quixote's battle with the windmills.
+I see my struggle with whether to study machine learning as a battle with the "big model monster," like Don Quixote's battle with the windmills.

 The big model monster doesn't care whether I study machine learning; just like the windmill, it symbolizes inevitable technological progress.